-This metric is different from Responsiveness because it looks at how broadly the submitter responded to the reviewer’s comments (instead of how quickly they responded to them).
+This metric is different from Responsiveness because it looks at how broadly the submitter responded to the reviewer’s comments instead of how quickly they responded to them.

 As a manager, you want to drive this number up.
 If a reviewer thought it was worthwhile to make a comment, it’s generally worthwhile to respond to it.
 It’s best to use this metric as a prompt to encourage thorough reviews rather than managing to an absolute target.

-Are people incorporating feedback from their teammates?
+Receptiveness shows you if people are incorporating feedback from their teammates.

 Receptiveness is the ratio of follow-on commits to comments.
 In short, this metric looks at whether the PR submitter is taking people’s feedback and incorporating that into their code.

-Alternately, if Receptiveness is too high, you may be seeing a developer failing to stand their ground, or someone relying on the review process to shake out bugs easily caught in development.
+If Receptiveness is too high, you may be seeing a developer failing to stand their ground, or someone relying on the review process to shake out bugs easily caught in development.

-If you need help, please email firstname.lastname@example.org for 24/7 assistance.
+If you need help, please contact Pluralsight Support.